DavidIngraham/CatCounter/README.md

 # Running Tests
 The Google Test framework is required to run unit tests.
 A docker environment is provided for running tests.

-Running the test suits is simple:
+Running the test suite is simple:
 ```
 cd catcounter
 docker docker build -t catcounter_test .